ojas-kanotra/pwn.college_ojas/3_Comprehending_commands.md

 ---

 ## Comparing Files
-Now for your challenge!
-There are two files in /challenge:

-/challenge/decoys_only.txt contains 100 fake flags
-/challenge/decoys_and_real.txt contains all 100 fake flags plus the one real flag Use diff to find what's different between these files and get your flag!
+In this challenge, we have two files to work with.
+One file contains 100 fake flags as decoys, while the other file contains those same 100 fake flags PLUS the real flag we need.
+We need to use the diff command to compare these files and identify what's different between them - that difference will be our real flag!

 ### Solutions
 **Flag:** `pwn.college{0_IpS4ExEXv3gbJwCOebgSiRRHZ.01MwMDOxwyM3kjNzEzW}`